prometheus-eval/prometheus-eval/README.md

 # Training Evaluator LMs

 Lastly, some might be interested in training their own evaluator language models for various purposes.
 Our training code is baed on `alignment-handbook` respoitory and located in the `train` directory.
-Please refer to [train/README.md](train/README.md) for more details.
+Please refer to [Installation Instructions](train/README.md/#installation-instructions) for environment setup and [Instructions to Replicate Prometheus-v2.0](train/recipes/prometheus-v2.0/README.md) for training commands.